 Nikki earned her law degree from Stanford Law School.
 She received her undergraduate degree from Stanford University, where she majored in public policy and economics.
 Nikki also received a master’s degree in international relations and international economics from Johns Hopkins School of Advanced International Studies.
 She is admitted to the California bar.
 She is conversant in Spanish.

-Sameera Hafiz is the ILRC’s Senior Policy Strategist based in Washington, DC.
-Sameera, who began working at the ILRC in 2017, leads ILRC’s advocacy and engagement on federal immigration policy.
-Sameera brings nearly two decades of experience supporting campaigns and coalitions focused on racial justice, fighting harsh immigration enforcement policies and ending violence against women.
-Prior to joining the ILRC, Sameera was the Advocacy Director for the National Domestic Workers Alliance where she led the organization’s anti-trafficking and immigration policy work, as well as the legal team.
+ILRC’s Policy Director, Sameera Hafiz, leads ILRC’s policy team, which engages in policy advocacy at the federal, state and local levels in DC, California and Texas.
+Sameera is also an active member of the Immigrant Justice Network (IJN).
+Sameera brings nearly two decades of experience supporting campaigns and coalitions focused on racial justice, fighting the criminalization of immigrants and ending violence against women.
+Prior to joining the ILRC, Sameera was the Advocacy Director at the National Domestic Workers Alliance where she led the organization’s legal team, anti-trafficking campaign and immigration policy work.
 Previously Sameera served as the Director of Policy and Campaigns at Rights Working Group, a national coalition addressing racial profiling and other human rights violations affecting communities of color in the US.
-Sameera was also a Senior Staff Attorney with the Legal Momentum Immigrant Women Program, where she advocated with legislators and executive agencies for policies supporting the needs of immigrant survivors of gender-based violence.
-Prior to that, Sameera represented individuals before Citizenship and Immigration Services, immigration judges and the Board of Immigration Appeals with the Legal Aid Society of New York and she began her legal career at Safe Horizon, representing survivors of human trafficking and domestic violence in family and immigration matters.
+Sameera was also a Senior Staff Attorney with the Legal Momentum Immigrant Women Program, where she advocated for policies supporting the needs of immigrant survivors of gender-based violence.
+Prior to that, Sameera represented individuals in various immigration matters at the Immigration Law Unit of the Legal Aid Society of New York and she began her legal career at Safe Horizon, representing survivors of human trafficking and domestic violence.